Basics of Chinese Astrology

 It is important to note that elements can either create or destroy one another.
 This is also referred to as a generating (positive) or overcoming (negative) interaction.
 For example, water nourishes earth but quenches fire.
 This principle can be used to predict the interaction between two people of differing elements.
 Below you will find a visual chart and the explanations behind these positive and negative interactions!

 Creation: Fire creates earth/ash.
 Earth produces metal.
 Metal carries water.
 Water replenishes wood.
 Wood fuels fire.

 Destruction: Fire melts metal.
 Earth absorbs water.
 Metal chops wood.
 Water quenches fire.
 Wood separates earth.

-Rain of the Reign, C. M. Ramsburg
+Son of the Sun, C. M. Ramsburg

 “The unforgiving water swallowed the flames without remorse — as it had since the dawn of time.
 These two opposing elements achieved perfect balance, painting the image before him.
 Jason knew such peaceful harmony was a lie.
 Fire would never bend its will to water.”